Our Board of Directors

 Kristy Love – President

 Kristy is the mother of two preemies, a daughter at 35 weeks, and a son at 30 weeks.
 She has been actively involved in supporting NICU families and advocating for NICU families nationally since 2001.
 Kristy has been with the National Perinatal Association (NPA) since 2009 and currently holds the position as Executive Director.

 Gigi Khonyongwa-Fernandez – Vice President

-Gigi is the mother of 4 angel babies and a surviving twin son born at 24 weeks who is now legally blind.
-She’s an ICF Accredited Professional Performance Coach and Founder of Families Blossoming LLC, a company passionate about providing transformative Professional Coaching and Emotional Wellness services to parents, professionals, and organizations.
-She serves on the Board of the Preemie Parent Alliance (PPA) and the Parent Advisory Board of the European Foundation for the Care of Newborn Infants (EFCNI).
+Gigi is the mother of four angel babies and a surviving twin son born at 24 weeks who is now legally blind.
+She’s an ICF Accredited Professional Performance Coach and Founder of Families Blossoming, LLC, a company passionate about providing transformative Professional Coaching and Emotional Wellness services to parents, professionals, and organizations.
+She serves on the Board of the NICU Parent Network (NPN) and the Parent Advisory Board of the European Foundation for the Care of Newborn Infants (EFCNI).
 Gigi currently resides in London, England.

 Lisa Grubbs – Secretary